Katana Kashira The little cap at the bottom of the Tsuka

 Each part of the Katana is essential and serves different purposes.
 Similarly, the Kashira, although small, is a crucial part of the sword.
 So, in this guide, I'll discuss everything you need to know about this component of the Japanese sword Katana.

-What Is Kashira?
+What Is Kashira ?

-In the past, individuals employed Kashira pommels to secure the handle and balance the sword's weight.
 While cutting and practicing, the Kashira may become loose and separate from the handle.
 However, it's not a severe issue.
 You only need to get a little glue and apply a small amount to the Kashira to stop it from moving.

 The most common material for Kashira are metals, such as iron, copper, and brass, Horn is sometimes used, but it's rarely and mainly for decoration swords.
 In addition, there are leather kashira, which are covered in leather, and other kashira inserted with flint or magnets to enhance their decorative value.